antoniocapelo/antoniocapelo.github.com/_posts/2013-08-15-time-flies.md

 - capelo
 ---

-Times passes quickly indeed: Just about 3 years ago I was a young Civil Engineer and I was one of the lucky that indeed had a job with proper conditions.
-Still, I wasn't satisfied and didn't feel fit on what I was doing for a living.
-Now I'm on my senior year on Informatics Engineering and started working on a great company.
-Got a lot study to do, and a lot to catch up, but I'm really happy with all this! :)
+Times passes quickly indeed: Just about 3 years ago I was a young Civil Engineer and I was one of the few that indeed had a job with proper conditions.
+Still, I wasn't satisfied with what I was doing and didn't feel that I belonged at all.
+Now I'm on my senior year of Informatics Engineering and have just started working on a great company.
+Got a lot of studying to do, and a lot to catch up, but I'm really happy! :)

-The week before I started working I, was thinking about this and decided to make a clock based on HTML+CSS+JavaScript from scratch, just to kill some free time.
+The week before I started working, I was thinking about this and decided to make a clock based on HTML+CSS+JavaScript from scratch, just to kill some free time.

-I found out that it's pretty simple, mainly you need:
+I found that it's pretty simple.
+Mainly you need:

 * a `<div>` with the clock face as a background
 * a `<div>` for each clock hand, with the proper **div id**